-- The application and regular revision of a strict policy to limit the negative ecological impact of our activities through measures such as specific policies on energy and other socially sensitive sectors, abiding by the Equator Principles on project funding and the KBC Blacklist; - Developing specific banking, insurance and investment products and services to support a sustainable, low-carbon and climate-resilient society; - Creating awareness of environmental responsibility amongst our internal (employees) and external (clients, suppliers, etc.) stakeholders; - Supporting our clients in their transition towards more sustainable business models, including through partnerships that provide them with advice and effective support in improving their energy performance; - Adjusting our activities to limit the global temperature increase in line with the Paris Agreement and joining the UN's Collective Commitment to Climate Action; - Tracking TCFD recommendations: we catalogue our climate risks while also responding to the opportunities offered by the green transition.
+- The application and regular revision of a strict policy to limit the negative ecological impact of our activities through measures such as specific policies on energy and other socially sensitive sectors, abiding by the Equator Principles on project funding and the KBC Blacklist; - Developing specific banking, insurance and investment products and services to support a sustainable, lowcarbon and climate-resilient society; - Creating awareness of environmental responsibility amongst our internal (employees) and external (clients, suppliers, etc.) stakeholders; - Supporting our clients in their transition towards more sustainable business models, including through partnerships that provide them with advice and effective support in improving their energy performance; - Adjusting our activities to limit the global temperature increase in line with the Paris Agreement and joining the UN's Collective Commitment to Climate Action; - Tracking TCFD (Taskforce on Climate-related Financial Disclosures) recommendations: we catalogue our climate risks while also responding to the opportunities offered by the green transition.
 We contribute to the development of methodologies to measure the impact of the climate on our business model with a view to formulating evidence-based targets.
-We report on this in a transparent manner (also see the KBC Sustainability Report).
+We report on this in a transparent manner (also see our Sustainability Report). - At the end of 2023, KBC Group also committed to reporting on its impact on nature in compliance with the recommendations of the Taskforce on Nature-related Financial Disclosures (TNFD).
+The first publication that is fully in line with the TNFD recommendations is expected in financial year 2025.
+In the meantime, the relevant actions we are taking in this regard will be described in our Sustainability Report.

 Integrating climate-related risks, opportunities and targets into our sector approach remains a key challenge.
+The same holds true for other environmental aspects.

-- We started out by analysing our credit portfolio, and have now also included our insurance portfolios in the analyses.
-Based on a materiality assessment, as stipulated in the TCFD, we focused on the sectors representing more than 5% of industrial loans designated as climate-sensitive and carbon-intensive.
+We started out by analysing our credit portfolio and have already included our insurance portfolios in the analyses.
+Based on a materiality assessment, we focused on the sectors representing more than 5% of industrial loans designated as climate-sensitive and carbon-intensive.
 These analyses form the basis for determining a strategy and targets that must help us to effectively honour our climate commitment as part of the Paris Agreement.
-We use the term 'white paper' to reflect the open mind with which we embarked on the exercise. - We have drawn up white papers for the energy, commercial real estate, agriculture, food production, building and construction, chemicals, transportation and metals sectors, as well as for three retail product lines: home
+We use the term 'white paper' to reflect the open mind with which we embarked on the exercise.

-- loans, car loans and car leasing.
-The white papers also consistently analysed the local context of all core countries, so that policy decisions can be taken for the entire group portfolio.
-The white papers are updated once every two years and even once every year for the main sectors and product lines. - In 2022, these white papers formed the basis for our first Climate Report.
+- We have drawn up white papers for the energy, commercial real estate, agriculture, food production, building and construction, chemicals, transportation (including aviation and the maritime sector) and metals sectors, as well as for three retail product lines: home loans, car loans and car leasing.
+The white papers also consistently analysed the local context of all core countries, so that policy decisions can be taken for the entire Group portfolio.
+The white papers are regularly updated.
+Cross-sector white papers are also being drawn up on specific environmental themes. - In 2022, these white papers formed the basis for our first Climate Report.
 The report contains a clear overview of our baseline measurement and the reduction targets for 2030 and 2050 we have set for the most relevant carbon-intensive industrial sectors and product lines in our lending activities, as well as the corresponding policy decisions taken to reach those targets.
-PwC has audited the baseline measurement calculated for the climate targets KBC has set for its lending activities.
+In our Sustainability Report, we annually report on the progress we have made on these targets.

-We report on our approach, progress and challenges in the area of the environment through channels such as our Sustainability Report and the Annual Report and via sustainability questionnaires (including CDP, S&P, Sustainalytics and Vigeo).
+We report on our approach, progress and challenges in the area of the environment through channels such as our Climate Report, our Sustainability Report, the annual report and via sustainability questionnaires.
 We regularly tighten up our approach, taking account of scientific and technological developments, social trends and the changing views of our stakeholders and also invite regular challenges by our External Sustainability Board.
-Through our upstream and downstream value chain, we also engage different stakeholders in dialogue.
-We pursue an active discussion with our clients, for instance, to raise their awareness of climate change and their commitment to combat it.
-At the same time, we focus on developing business solutions that have a positive impact on the environment and interact with our clients to this end.